Your Tier 4 Visa Application

 Do I need to send documents with my application?

 Nationals of some countries do not need to provide evidence of their qualifications or their money when they apply for a Tier 4 (General) visa.
 The Home Office calls this the ‘differentiation arrangement’ for ‘low-risk applicants’.
 You are a ‘low-risk’ applicant if you are applying for a Tier 4 (General) visa to study at an institution that has Tier 4 Sponsor status, and you are a national of:

 - Dominican Republic

 - South Korea

-To be considered ‘low risk,’ you must be applying for entry clearance in your country of nationality or for leave to remain in the UK; or
+To be considered ‘low risk,’ you must be applying for entry clearance in your country of nationality, country of residence or for leave to remain in the UK.

 2. Health Surcharge